bcgov/data-publication/pages/we_value_your_contributions.md

 	1. Click the clipboard image ![clipboard](images/image_copy_url.png) as this copies the URL listed beside it
 1. On your workstation, create a new directory to store and modify the repository files.
 1. Either using a program of your choice or open a DOS/PowerShell to that directory.
-1. Enter the command to create a `data-standards` subdirectory:
+1. Enter the command to create a `data-publication` subdirectory:
 	```
 	git clone <paste the URL from your clipboard>
 	```
-1. Enter the following commands to move to and sync content from the master repo:
+1. Enter the following commands to move to and sync content from the master repository:
    ```
-   cd data-standards
+   cd data-publication
-   git remote add --track master upstream git://github.com/bcgov/data-standards.git
+   git remote add --track master upstream git://github.com/bcgov/data-publication.git
    git fetch upstream
    git merge upstream/master
    ```